3.6 Test-Day Safety Rules and Scenario Traps

 Common Scenario Traps

-Disinfectant contact time feels too longFollow the label, not convenience
+Disinfectant contact time "feels too long"Follow the label, not convenience

-How to Read the Question
+How to Read a Safety Question

 Final Safety Rule

-When two options seem close, prefer the written authority: SDS, manufacturer label, state/vendor bulletin, or infection-control procedure.
-The exam is not asking what a busy salon sometimes gets away with.
-It is asking what a minimally competent, safety-focused esthetician should do.
+When two options seem close, prefer the written authority: the SDS, the manufacturer label, the state/vendor bulletin, or the infection-control procedure.

 Test Your Knowledge